suncoast-devs/handbook/tools/environment-linux-subsystem-windows.md

----
-title: Setting up your Windows Development Environment
+# Setting up your Windows Development Environment
-draft: true
----

-# Installing the Linux Subsystem for Windows
+## Installing the Linux Subsystem for Windows

 The `Linux Subsystem for Windows` allows us to run all of the open source tools we would normally run on an OS X or Linux environment directly on your Windows 10 machine.

 The requirements are:

 - Windows 10
 - 64-Bit version of Windows 10

-## Step 0 - Install/Enable Windows Subsystem for Linux
+### Step 0 - Install/Enable Windows Subsystem for Linux

 - If you are comfortable in PowerShell, run this command